Acedcoin/AceD/doc/build-osx.md

 NOTE: Building with Qt4 is still supported, however, doing so could result in a broken UI.
 Therefore, building with Qt5 is recommended.

-Build Dash Core
+Build Polis Core
 ------------------------

-1. Clone the Dash Core source code and cd into `polis`
+1. Clone the Polis Core source code and cd into `polis`

         git clone https://github.com/polispay/polis
         cd polis

-2. Build Dash Core:
+2. Build Polis Core:

     Configure and build the headless polis binaries as well as the GUI (if Qt is found).